backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 Right!
 Because when you plug into a fully digital signal chain, run through converters, DSP, impulse responses, stereo routing, and enough processing power to simulate a weather system... the real bottleneck is the tree.

-Tone is everything happening after the cable leaves the guitar.
+In the context of this fully digital rig, tone is everything happening after the cable leaves the guitar.
 In other words: tone is in the system.
 Especially inside MIDI CC values which control how a bunch of DSP blocks will process my guitar signal after I pluck the strings.

 I'll be honest here.
 I'm quite far from being a sound expert, but I did my best at making 3 solid snapshots that sounds good to my taste: